nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ![UndoRedoState4](images/UndoRedoState4.png)

+<div style="page-break-after: always;"></div>

-Step 4.
+Step 6.
 The user now decides that the undo was a mistake, and decides to redo that action by executing the `redo` command.
 The `redo` command will call `Model#redoAddressBook()`, which will shift the `currentStatePointer` once to the right, pointing it to the forward address book state, and restores the address book to that state.

 ![UndoRedoState5](images/UndoRedoState5.png)